 Examples of the strategies and programs funded through Snohomish County Human Services Behavioral Health include:

 - Student Support Advocate Program

 - Strengthening Families Program 10-14

 - Evidence-based early prevention and parenting programming, such as The Incredible Years & Parenting Wisely

 If you want to focus your attention on local solutions, or just want to find out what’s happening to prevent underage drinking and other drug use in your community, consider contacting one of these coalitions:

 - Granite Falls Community Coalition

 - Monroe Community Coalition

-If you just want to focus on your kids, you should know that you are the most powerful influence in their life.
+If you just want to focus on your kids, you should know that the relationship you have with your kids is the most powerful influence in their life.
 In fact, you have more influence over your child than friends, music, television, the Internet, and celebrities.
-Research shows that kids who learn about the risks of drugs from their parents are up to 50% less likely to use.
+Research has demonstrated that family bonding and family monitoring are incredibly influential in supporting youth to make healthy choices.

 Not all prevention strategies are created equal.
 Unfortunately, many common strategies being used by well-meaning parents, schools, and communities across the country have been shown by careful research to be ineffective, or even to cause harm.
-Knowing what works, and what doesn’t, is critical to keeping kids off drugs.
+Knowing what works, and what doesn’t, is critical to promoting healthy lifestyle choices.